kevgo/text-runner/textrun-shell/README.md

 waits until it finishes.
 As an example, here is a little hypothetical Bash
 tutorial:

-> In Bash, the "echo" command prints text on the command line.
-For example, if
+> The "echo" command prints text on the command line.
+For example, let's run:
-> we run
 >
 > ```
 > $ echo Hello world!
 > ```
 >
-> It will welcome us with a nice greeting:
+> It welcomes us with a nice greeting:
 >
 > ```
 > Hello world!